lagged/apt-spy2/README.md

 ### check command

 `check` works like `list`, but also determines if the servers returned are working.
-It supports Launchpad as well.
-It supports a flag `--strict` which will only return mirrors with more strict criteria.
+It supports the flag `--launchpad` as well and additionally a flag `--strict` which checks if a mirror carries a certain release and distribution.

 ```
 $ apt-spy2 check